ksonone/Debian-11-Setup/1_Change_user_to_Sudoer.md

 ## Change user to sudoer

+[1] Run superuser command

-1. $ su -
+    su -

+[2] After become a superuser run following command:

-2. $ visudo
+    visudo

-Add user and give permission access as mentioned below:
+[3] Add user and give permission access as mentioned below [Do not forget to replace username with your actual user]:

     username ALL=(ALL:ALL) ALL

-Save Changes

-3. Logout and Login again
+[4] Save Changes, Logout and Login again

+[5] Open terminal and run following command :

-4. $ sudo -i
+    sudo -i

-  enter user password to verify that user becomes sudoer or not.
+[6] Verify the user become superuser or not

-  That's it.
+[7] That's it.